Tulsa Public Schools: School board

 The Tulsa School Board has seven members, each representing a different geographic area of the district.
-Each board member is elected to a four-year term, and the terms of each member are staggered so every year at least one member is up for election.
+Each member is elected to a four-year term, and terms are staggered, so every year at least one member is up for election.

 The school board establishes policies, manages the budget, hires the superintendent, and is the final appeals board for the district.

-The school board's authority is limited to official meetings.
+The board's authority is limited to official meetings.